Executive Director, Danish Institute for Parties and Democracy (DIPD)

-During 2015, Lisbeth Pilegaard was seconded by the Danish Ministry of Foreign Affairs as a Humanitarian Affairs Expert Adviser to support the UN High Level Panel for Humanitarian Financing.
-The Secretary-General of the United Nations created a High-Level Panel on Humanitarian Financing to address the global humanitarian crises, co-chaired by the Vice-President of the European Commission, Kristalina Georgieva and HRH Nazrin Shah, Sultan of Perak, Malaysia.
+Pilegaard has been seconded by the Danish Ministry of Foreign Affairs as a Humanitarian Affairs Expert Adviser to support the UN High-Level Panel for Humanitarian Financing set up by the former Secretary-General of the United Nations to address global humanitarian crises by developing the ‘Grand Bargain’ launched at the Global Humanitarian Summit in Istanbul.

-Prior to consulting, she headed the Department for Middle East & North Africa at KVINFO – a leading Danish institution on Gender, Equality and Diversity.
-Here she leads the development of strategic partnerships between Denmark and the MENA region, working with over 90 partners within the public, private and civil society sector and the academic world to help increase women’s economic, social and political participation in the region.
-From 2005-2011, Pilegaard headed the technical programme Support for the NRC-Norwegian Refugee Council’s Global Technical Support Unit and established and led NRC in Afghanistan, Pakistan and Iran as Regional Representative for three years.
+Pilegaard previously headed the Department for Middle East & North Africa at KVINFO – a leading Danish institution on Gender, Equality and Diversity – leading the development of strategic partnerships between Denmark and the MENA region, working with over 90 partners within the public, private and civil society sector, and the academic world to help increase women’s economic, social, and political participation in the region.
+Pilegaard also headed the Norwegian Refugee Council’s Global Technical Support Unit and established and led NRC in Afghanistan, Pakistan, and Iran as Regional Representative for three years.
 She has as NGO representative and consultant worked in more than 40 conflict ridden countries across all continents with long term missions to Iraq, Zimbabwe, Uganda, Bosnia & Hercegovina, Serbia, Croatia, Iran, Pakistan, and Afghanistan.

-Pilegaard has served in various NGO/UN/EU committees and working groups on development and humanitarian aid coordination, Gender, Diversity and transparency.
-She was a Civil Society Member of the Danish Delegation in the 2013 UN Commission of the Status of Women (CSW) and sat in the council of the NGO Action Aid – Denmark from 2013-2015 and has been a board member of Transparency International – DK Chapter.
-Pilegaard is appointed Adviser to UN Compact Cities Programme in Australia and sits in the Advisory Board of the Nordic Women Mediators Network working for the inclusion of women into peace processes globally.
+Pilegaard has served in various NGO/UN/EU committees and working groups on development and humanitarian aid coordination, coherence, and transparency.
+She has been a civil society member of the Danish Delegation to the UN Commission of the Status of Women (CSW) and sat in the Council of the NGO Action Aid – Denmark.
+She has also been a board member of Transparency International – DK Chapter, and was appointed Adviser to UN Compact Cities Programme in Australia.
+Pilegaard is a Steering Member of the Nordic Women Mediators Network working for the inclusion of women into peace processes globally.
 She has held board positions in the LIVIA Foundation, the Anna Lindh Foundation and has been the chairperson of the Danish Council for International Conflict Resolution (RIKO).
 Pilegaard has been a guest lecturer at different institutions as the University of Aalborg and the NATO School in Oberammergau.